awused/aw-man/README.md

 `Shift+Arrow Keys` | Snaps to the top, bottom, left, or right side of the current page.
 `Page Down` | Moves to the next page.
 `Page Up` | Moves to the previous page.
+`Ctrl+Page Down/Page Up` | Move to the next or previous page without changing the scroll position.
 `Home/End` | Moves to the First/Last page in the current archive.
 `]` | Moves to the next archive in the same directory.
 `[` | Moves to the previous archive in the same direcotry.